hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex4/README.md

 </html>
 ```

-You can upload and host the HTML file on your web server as a static HTML page to test your chatbot in the public.
+You can upload and host the [Static HTML Page](../source/aws-lex-template.html) on your web server to test your chatbot in the public.
 ![](../images/greetings_visitor_8.gif)

 This page supports the **Plain Text** bot only.
 You can embed your own UI and UX design to the static page for decoration.